Regenerative Hemp Farming in South Africa

 On 29 October 2021, South Africa’s Minister of Agriculture, Land Reform and Rural Development, Ms Thoko Didiza, announced the opening of the application process for hemp permits.
 This followed the declaration of hemp as an agricultural crop under the Plant Improvement Act, no.53 of 1976.
 With hemp declared as an agricultural crop, the importation, exportation, cultivation, sale and research of hemp in South Africa is now permitted.
 However, the commercial use of marijuana remains prohibited in terms of the Drugs & Drug Trafficking Act 140 of 1992.

-How to apply for a hemp permit?
+How to apply for a hemp permit in South Africa?

 Interested growers, researchers, processors and manufacturers can access hemp permit application forms, guidelines, requirements and guidelines on the department’s website: www.dalrrd.gov.za.